CORONAVIRUS/COVID-19 Latest Information 7.9.20

 Harpenden and St Albans Community Leaflet COVID Community Leaflet

 Wherever possible, this consultation will be over the phone.
-If a GP feels they need to see you they may ask you to have a video consultation.
-The GP will then send a text with a link and an invite.
+If a GP feels they need to see you they may ask you to have a video consultation or if you need to be examined you will be invited to make an appointment with them or another clinician.
+If it is a video call the GP will send a text with a link and invite.

-Any prescriptions not sent through EPS will need to be collected by the pharmacy from the practice.
-You will need to get your medication from your nominated pharmacy and not come to the practice to collect your prescription.
+Any prescriptions not sent through EPS will need to be collected at the practice.
 If you haven’t nominated a pharmacy we will ask you to do so.
 Please wherever possible use our on-line system for ordering repeat prescriptions rather than coming to the practice to drop the prescription off.
 If you do drop the prescription off at the surgery please ensure it is in a sealed envelope.
 Prescriptions will be turned around as soon as we are able but please be advised that Pharmacies make take longer than usual to dispense them due to the high number of requests.
 Please allow 2-3 working days for repeat prescriptions.

 Please be aware that home deliveries by community pharmacy is not an NHS funded service.
 Some pharmacies do offer a delivery service which you may be charged for.